it-application-modernization/pot-documentation/index.md

 Click [here](access-env.md) for the instruction to access the environment.

 ## Lab section:
-To access the Openshift Cluster please follow the link shared with you by your instructor.
+Navigate into each topic to follow the labs.

 |  Topic                                | Description